canjs/canjs/docs/can-guides/topics/data/managing-sessions/managing-sessions.md

 In a component's view you could depend on `Session.currentPromise` directly like this:
 @sourceref ./cookie-session-basic.html
-@highlight 34,41,45,only
+@highlight 30,37,41,only
 @codepen

 This is a good option when you can make this dependency high in the component hierarchy, toggling several session-dependant components at once.
 In cases where a rendered component should determine for itself if a session is active, rather than depending on a parent component to check, one of the following two techniques should be used.

-#### Depending On Session In A View Model
+#### Depending On Session In Component State

-In a components view model, you may use `currentPromise` in computed properties like this:
+In a components properties, you may use `currentPromise` in computed properties like this:
 @sourceref ./cookie-session-vm.html
-@highlight 124-131,only
+@highlight 130-137,only
 @codepen

 This is a good option for making a single request dependant on an active session.
 However, if you use this model (e.g `Todo`) in many places, making this dependency in each place is a lot of extra code.
 Additionally, application held token scenarios need a way to add the token from the session to the request.
 In those cases, you should depend on the session as part of the connection.